HOHMANN ORBITS

 put it at the proper heliocentric angle relative to Earth.

-This is counted from the 180-degree mark.
-From the zero point the angle
+This is the clockwise angle from the 180-deg mark.
+From the zero point

 Mars at launch has to be near point B in the diagram here.
 Earth is at